terminal42/escargot/README.md

   This subscriber will never cause any requests to be executed because it doesn't care if anything is requested.

+  Note: You can use `data-escargot-ignore` on links if you want them to be ignored completely by the `HtmlCrawlerSubscriber`.

 Using them is done like so: